-Animations – One of the best things that CSS can do is to enable simple animations on web pages.
+- Animations – One of the best things that CSS can do is to enable simple animations on web pages.
 By animating elements, it is possible for you to create web pages that are more appealing and drive user engagement.
-CSS allows you to choose elements you want to animate and also, you can decide the animation.
+With CSS, you can choose what elements to animate and also how they should be animated.
 Moreover, adding animations with CSS is quite easy.

-Font and Text Properties – CSS allows you to add various font and text properties to make the content more presentable.
-Some of the most common font and text properties include font-family, font size, font style, font-weight, background color, color, text-align, and text-indent.
+- Font and Text Properties – CSS allow you to add various font and text properties to make the content more presentable.
+Some of the most common font and text properties include font family, font size, font style, font weight, background colour, color, text align, and text indent.

 Also, you can use properties like letter-spacing and word-spacing to make sure that the text on a web page is easily readable.